jdp9675/UG54/chapters/01/what-is-quant-investing.md

 2. Model Development

 Investors construct mathematical models designed to predict future asset returns, measure and manage risk, and optimize portfolios.
 These models range from relatively simple factor models, such as the CAPM and Fama-French models, to complex machine learning models that adapt dynamically to market conditions.
+Sometimes a model will be the selection of human traders--Data can help you parse which traders are good and when.

 3. Algorithmic Execution